vlameiras/ai-ml-resources/README.md

 - [ThinkGPT](https://github.com/jina-ai/thinkgpt) - Implementing [Chain of Thought](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html) reasoning for Large Language Models.
 - [Transformers Agents](https://huggingface.co/docs/transformers/transformers_agents) ⭐ - Provides a natural language API on top of transformers, with a set of curated tools and an agent designed to interpret natural language and use these tools
 - [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it
+- [Khoj](https://github.com/khoj-ai/khoj) - An AI personal assistant for your digital brain

 ### Developing